How to Apply

 The design of future energy systems which can cope with fluctuating supply and flexible demand is an important concern of our society.
 As a Ph.D. student in computer science, economics or law, would you like the opportunity to not only have results that advance the state-of-the-art in your field and have good publications at selective venues, but also seriously engage in interactions with other disciplines, to ensure that your results really give way to better energy systems?
 As a Ph.D. student in engineering, would you like to not only work on the design of energy systems that are efficient, flexible, resilient and user-friendly, but also do so together with individuals from the above disciplines, using highly innovative methods?
-If so, please read on: The German National Research Foundation (DFG) has recently approved the funding of a Research Training Group 'Energy Status Data – Informatics Methods for its Collection, Analysis, and Exploitation' at Karlsruhe Institute of Technology (KIT).
+If so, please read on: The German National Research Foundation (DFG) approved the funding of a Research Training Group 'Energy Status Data – Informatics Methods for its Collection, Analysis, and Exploitation' at Karlsruhe Institute of Technology (KIT).

 - a lot of free space for scientific development,